Started teaching at Edmonds College: 1991-2001, then 2012 to present

 What People May Not Know about Me: My husband and I love to forage for wild mushrooms in the Spring and Fall.
 The Pacific Northwest has some of the most delicious wild mushrooms in the world!

-Best Part of Teaching at Edmonds CC: Without a doubt, my students and my colleagues.
+Best Part of Teaching at Edmonds College: Without a doubt, my students and my colleagues.
 Every quarter, they both teach me how to be a better instructor and human being.

 Education: BA Intercultural Studies, TESL certification (Trinity Western University)